How To Study Logical Reasoning For LSAT India 2024?

 3. How should I approach the LSAT Logical Reasoning section? - Read the question stem carefully, identify the premises and conclusions, and use your logical reasoning skills to choose the best answer.

-4. How much time should I spend on each LSAT Logical Reasoning question? - Aim to spend no more than 1-2 minutes on each question and move on if unsure to avoid running out of time.
+4. How much time should I spend on each LSAT Logical Reasoning question? - Aim to spend 1-2 minutes on each question and move on if unsure to avoid running out of time.

 How to Prepare for LSAT India 2024 Logical Reasoning Section?

-On the surface, it might seem that those with a background in mathematics are better suited for these types of questions, but the reality is that anyone can solve these questions with patience and quick thinking.
+On the surface, those with a background in mathematics are better suited for these types of questions, but the reality is that anyone can solve these questions with patience and quick thinking.
 All you need to do is follow the below-mentioned steps to improve your LSAT score

 1. Play detective with the question stems.